-If you trigger an alarm or arouse suspicion, additional screening may be required, including a pat-down inspection.
+There are several reasons why you might be flagged at the airport– and if you trigger an alarm or arouse suspicion, additional screening may be required, including a pat-down inspection.

 If a TSA officer notices a potential threat or prohibited item in your carry on bag, they have the authority to open your bag and go through your belongings.

 Once you have successfully passed through the TSA security screening process, it’s time to head to your gate to board your plane.

 At the gate, you will be required to present your boarding pass and ID for verification before you can board the plane.

 The TSA have a few regulations and requirements in place that you must follow to ensure a smooth screening process without any delays.

 The 3-1-1 Rule is one of the most well-known TSA regulations.